 The renovation and cedar-clad outdoor living room addition on our Norwood house project is complete!

 Most older homes in Chicago lack an aesthetically pleasing and functional connection to the back yard.
 The Norwood house was no exception.
-We removed the existing back porch was removed and replaced with a multi-functional outdoor living room deck that connects seamlessly with the light-filled kitchen and cozy family room space.
+We removed the existing back porch and replaced it with a multi-functional outdoor living room deck that connects seamlessly with the light-filled kitchen and cozy family room space.

 The original u-shaped kitchen was impractical with a lot of unusable space, making it clunky to maneuver around.
 Our solution was to design a more functional, user-friendly kitchen layout.
-We relocated the sink to a newly installed kitchen island creating a gathering spot for casual dining and opening up a whole new visual for designated dish washers.
+We relocated the sink to a newly installed kitchen island, creating a gathering spot for casual dining and opening up a whole new visual for designated dishwashers.

-The addition of a modern, wood burning RAIS fireplace warms the space quickly and efficiently, creating a cozy atmosphere in an area where guests and family usually tend to congregate.
-The powder room was updated with a wall hung toilet (ideal for small bathroom spaces), new vanity and subway tile making it appear larger and brighter and less like a creepy, wood-paneled, musty cabin bathroom.
+The addition of a modern, wood-burning RAIS fireplace warms the space quickly and efficiently, creating a cozy atmosphere in an area where guests and family usually tend to congregate.
+The powder room was updated with a wall-hung toilet (ideal for small bathroom spaces), new vanity, and subway tile making it appear larger and brighter and less like a creepy, wood-paneled, musty cabin bathroom.

-This once ugly step-sister has been transformed into a modern, cozy, do we dare say, 21st century fox?
+This once ugly step-sister has been transformed into a modern, cozy, do we dare say, 21st-century fox?
 We dare.
-Below is a photo of the existing north exterior view and the underwhelming porch followed by one of many sketches presented to our clients during the schematic design phase.
+Below is a photo of the existing north exterior view and the underwhelming porch, followed by one of many sketches presented to our clients during the schematic design phase.